igsemenov/triellipt/README.md

 # <img src="./docs/configs/logo.png" width="30" height="30"> triellipt

-A lightweight and flexible finite element solver for elliptic and parabolic PDEs.
+A lightweight 2D finite element solver for elliptic and parabolic PDEs.

 - Supports steady-state and transient convection–diffusion problems.
 - Suitable for standard elliptic equations, such as electrostatics and Helmholtz-type problems.